 We will now discuss the content of the mapping document.
-We will only describe the document elements and attributes that are used by NHibernate at runtime.
-The mapping document also contains some extra optional attributes and elements that affect the database schemas exported by the schema export tool.
-(For example the not-null attribute.)
+We will mainly describe the document elements and attributes that are used by NHibernate at runtime.
+The mapping document also contains some extra optional attributes and elements that affect the database schemas exported by the schema export tool, for example, the column sub-element of a property.